 While crate training a puppy may take time and effort, it has benefits for dog owners, too.
 "A crate gives you a secure way to transport your dog and travel with her," Nastanski says.
 "You can also use a crate to efficiently house train your dog, and prevent her from being destructive when you're not around to supervise."

 When Should I Start Crate Training a Puppy, and How Do I Prepare?

 "If you're using the crate for house training, remember that it's a temporary tool," Nastanski says.
 "Your goal is to create a dog who can be trusted to have freedom in at least part of your house while you're gone."
 Once that's accomplished, you can keep the crate for your dog to sleep and relax in by simply removing the door or leaving it open.

-While training can be easier on younger dogs, when done correctly, you can train dogs at all ages to feel comfortable in their crate.
+While training can be easier on younger dogs, if you go about it correctly, you can train dogs at all ages to feel comfortable in their crate.

 Choosing a Crate

-Pet supply stores and online vendors sell a wide variety of crates in all sizes and materials including plastic, wire, and mesh.
-Each style has its own advantages: wire crates are portable and collapse for storage, whereas plastic crates are great for travel, and feel especially den-like to your pup.
-And finally, mesh crates provide privacy and are great for travel, but some dogs tend to chew through them.
+Pet supply stores and online vendors sell a wide variety of crates in a variety of sizes and materials, including plastic, wire, and mesh.
+Each style has its own advantages.
+Wire crates are portable and collapse for storage, whereas plastic crates are great for travel, and feel especially den-like to your pup.
+And finally, mesh crates provide privacy and are great for travel, but some dogs will chew through them.

 Once you choose a crate, it's time to make it cozy.
 Nastanski recommends putting it in a room where you spend a lot of time, but away from foot traffic.
 Set it up with a bed, a blanket, and one or two toys.
 "You can even add a shirt you've recently worn into the crate," Nastanski suggests, to help your dog feel comforted by your scent.
 Draping a blanket over a wire crate can also create a more den-like feel for your pup.